Pylons/pyramid/docs/narr/router.rst

    ``bfg.routes.route`` key and a ``bfg.routes.matchdict`` are added to the WSGI environment, and an attribute named ``matchdict`` is added to the request.
 A root object associated with the route found is also generated.
-If a the :term:`route configuration` which matched has an associated a ``factory`` argument, this factory is used to generate the root object, otherwise a default :term:`root factory` is used.
+If the :term:`route configuration` which matched has an associated a ``factory`` argument, this factory is used to generate the root object, otherwise a default :term:`root factory` is used.